About Our Program

 What Makes Us Different?

-Active learning is the core of our program.
-We encourage students to take ownership of their education in a program that maximizes student engagement in the classroom and integrates hands-on training.
-We believe students learn best in real-world settings that prepare them to be day-one-ready practitioners.
+We believe in empowering students to take ownership of their education and maximize their classroom learning engagement through extensive hands-on training.
+As a result, students learn in real-world settings that prepare them to be day-one-ready practitioners.

 We care about a whole-person approach to education.
 We reimagined a culture of wellness that supports students as they explore their pathways to lifelong learning and well-being.
 Students have access to financial counselors, wellness professionals, and learning specialists to assist with courses and combat the stress and burnout accompanied by the veterinary profession.